sagemath/trac_to_gh/Issue 1923.md

 # Issue 1923: Make an obvious checkbox or menu to switch on pretty printing in the notebook

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1923

 Original creator: jason